ibm-cloud-docs/iaas-vpn/ipsec-deprecation.md

 ## Important dates
 {: #deprecation-timeline}

-The following table describes the details of the deprecation, timeline, and extra information.
+The following table describes the details of the deprecation and timeline.

 | Stage | Date | Description |
 | --- | --- | --- |